Kenshiro-28/MAGI/README.md

 # MAGI

-This program is an autonomous agent that uses the GPT-4 model to respond to user requests.
-Prime Directives allow you to alter the behavior of the model, making it behave in the desired way.
-MAGI has a Mission mode that allows it to generate a task list based on the user's request to generate a more elaborate response.
+MAGI is an autonomous agent leveraging the GPT-4 model, providing streamlined and professional AI assistance for various tasks.
+Prime Directives allow you to customize the behavior of the model to suit your needs.
+Mission mode analyzes your query and generates an enhanced response based on a list of tasks that it automatically solves.
 In the future it will be able to browse the Internet and work continuously.

 ## Prime Directives